akamai/terraform-provider-akamai/docs/data-sources/property.md

 # akamai_property

-Use `akamai_property` data source to query and retrieve the instance information and rule tree of an existing property instance.  allows searching across contracts and groups you may have access to.
+Use the `akamai_property` data source to query and retrieve general information about and the rule tree of an existing property.
+With this data source you can search across the contracts and groups you have access to.

 ## Example Usage

-Given a contract and group return what properties exist for the user:
+This example returns property information and the rule tree for any properties associated with the `my-example.com` hostname:

 datasource-example.tf
 ```hcl-terraform